JDAppleseed/Individual-Finger-Movement-Identification-From-Muse-2-EEG/README.md

 python eeglab_wrapper_ui.py
 ```
 2) Use **Step 0: Connect Muse / LSL Status** to connect and verify LSL health.
+3) Create a Project and Subject to get the correct metadata for the steps to pull from.
-3) Run **Step 1: Record** to capture raw EEG + events to the session directory.
+4) Run **Step 1: Record** to capture raw EEG + events to the session directory.
-4) Validate the session, then extract windows, train, evaluate, and run live inference.
+5) Validate the session, then extract windows, train, evaluate, and run live inference.

 The UI gates Start Recording until the LSL stream is healthy (or operator-acknowledged).